-Karratha Kite School is excited to partner with Blue Lightning Charters in order to create a truly unique kitesurfing/surfing/wilderness charter.
-Don’t miss out in this rare opportunity to go on an unforgettable adventure to the Montebello Islands.
+For the second year in a row Karratha Kite School is excited to partner with Blue Lightning Charters in order to create a truly unique kitesurfing/adventure wilderness charter.
+Don’t miss out in this exciting opportunity to go on an unforgettable adventure to the Montebello Islands.
 Stay on board Blue Lightnings 78 foot San Souci which features 5 air conditioned rooms while exploring an isolated board riders paradise.

-Logistics: Boat departs Dampier at 6:30am on the 25th July and returns late on the 31st July 2019.
+Logistics: Boat departs Dampier early on the 8th September and returns late on the 14th September 2020.

 All meals will be provided as well as non alcoholic beverages.
 BYO alcoholic beverages.

 We will be Staying on board the Sans Souci 78 foot mothership for Blue Lightning charters featuring 5 separate air conditioned cabins, a comfortable lounge room with tv and a great outside area for socialising and enjoying the sights.
 Blue lightning charters also has a fleet of support vessels to get us to all the best locations as well as a large floating pontoon.

 The Montebello Islands are an archipelago of around 174 small islands off the Pilbara coast of north-western Australia.

 The trade winds that dominate the Pilbara Coast from May to October make this archipelago an untouched kitesurfers paradise.
 Known for its spectacular landscapes, pristine lagoons, beautiful white beaches and many coral reefs – the Montebello Islands have so much to explore and is a playground for kitesurfing, surfing, diving, snorkelling and fishing.